Health Department Leadership

 Lauren Levy, JD, MPH, Health Officer

-Dr. Jamie Sibel, Deputy Health Officer – Clinical
+Dr. Jamie Sibel, MD, MPH, Deputy Health Officer – Clinical

 Our Public Health Responsibility